Archaeology and Architecture of Nepal

 Varahakshetra-This is another important temple site located at the confluence of the Koka and Koshi rivers.
 The site is known to belong to the period of later Guptas who had issued a copper grant for the two Varaha images found there.
 Apart from these images, there are many miniature Gupta period temple replicas, which suggest that during the sixth to the seventh centuries AD, many such temples, and idols were made.

-Narasingha Tappa-Some years ago, while cultivating lands at Narasingha Tappa, close to the present town of Ithari, an idol of Vishnu was discovered.
+Narasingha Tappa- Some years ago, while cultivating lands at Narasingha Tappa, close to the present town of Ithari, an idol of Vishnu was discovered.
 The image belongs to the fifth or sixth century AD and is based on the Gupta art school tradition.
 It has now been temporarily kept inside a local Shiva Temple.
 The site, according to local people also contains pottery items, indicating that it was inhabited as early as the Gupta dynasty (4th - 5th centuries AD)

-Janakpur-At Rama-Janaki temple complex near Janakpur there is an important image depicting Uma lying over a bed and feeding a baby.
+Janakpur-At Rama-Janaki temple complex near Janakpur, there is an important image depicting Uma lying over a bed and feeding a baby.
 Ganesh and Kumar are also depicted in the panel while on the top of the scene is a Shiva Lingam.
 The piece dates from the 12th or 13th century AD and belongs to the Karnatakas of Simarangarh.
 Some auspicious Symbols on the piece prove that it influenced the Malla art period of Katmandu.

 NEPALESE ARCHITECTURE ( BASTUKALA )

 Bastu means a place of dwelling.
 The art dealing with a place of dwelling is called architecture (bastukala).
-Just like the art of painting and sculpture, the ancient architecture of Nepal is found to be excellent even from the scientific point of view.
+Just like the art of painting and sculpture, the ancient architecture of Nepal is found to be excellent even from a scientific point of view.
 Nepalese architecture is also considered to be very important amongst the cultural heritages of Nepal.
 Ancient architecture can also be divided into three categories:

-A. The Pagoda Style: According to the historical facts, the pagoda style was introduced in Nepal from the beginning of the Thirteen century.
+A. The Pagoda Style: According to historical facts, the pagoda style was introduced in Nepal at the beginning of the Thirteenth century.
 It is believed that the Pagoda Style of Architecture was taken to China by Araniko and his colleagues from Nepal.
-Pagoda style means the style of having more than one roofs with a broader base and gradually narrowing tops.
-Man Griha of Man dev, temple of Changu Narayan, Kailash kut bhawan of Amshuverma Bhadradhiwas of Narendra Dev of ancient times are some excellent examples of Nepales architectures.
-Many Pagoda style temples, Palaces and buildings were built during the Malla period, Dattatraya and Nyatapole of Bhaktapur, Kastamandap of Kathmandu, etc are such examples.Nine storey pa;ace of Basntapur and the palace nuwakot built during Prithivi Narayan's time are also built in this style.
+Pagoda style means the style of having more than one roof with a broader base and gradually narrowing tops.
+Man Griha of Man Dev, the temple of Changu Narayan, Kailash kut Bhawan of Amshuverma Bhadradhiwas of Narendra Dev of ancient times are some excellent examples of Nepalese architecture.
+Many Pagoda-style temples, Palaces, and buildings were built during the Malla period, Dattatraya and Nyatapole of Bhaktapur, Kastamandap of Kathmandu, etc are such examples.
+Nine-storey pa; ace of Basntapur and the Palace Nuwakot built during Prithivi Narayan's time are also built in this style.
 Temples of Pashupatinath, taleju, palanchowk Bhagwati are also the examples of Pagoda style.

 C. The Shikhar Style: The Shikhar style is also a fine traditional architecture.
-It si tall and looks like a pyramid.
+It is tall and looks like a pyramid.
 There are five to Nine perpendicular divisions or sections at the outer part of such architectures.
 There are Gajurs at the top of each section.
-They are broader at the lower portion and becomes narrower at the top.
-Krishna Mandir of Patan and Mahabouddha are its excellent examples.Krishna Mandir was built by Malla king, Siddhinarsingh Malla.
+They are broader at the lower portion and become narrower at the top.
+Krishna Mandir of Patan and Mahabouddha are excellent examples.
+Krishna Mandir was built by the Malla king, Siddhinarsingh Malla.